JereTapaninen/cv/shoppinglist-backend/README.md

 This is the backend for the shoppinglist application.

+The shoppinglist application is an application I made when I was in the process of getting a job from BitFactor.
+This backend was made using a boilerplate for mongoDB.

 ## How to run this locally

 * You should first install MongoDB and run it locally (mongod.exe)